中文 TürkçeJurisdictionThere is the system of specialized commercial courts in Russia called

 In debt collection cases arising from contracts or unjust enrichment, it is compulsory to send a pre-litigation letter of claim to the defendant one month ahead of filing the statement of claim, unless the contract provides other timing / procedure.

 Hiring a local Russian lawyer is not a prerequisite.
-A foreign plaintiff is free to act through its executive body or another authorized representative under the national laws.
-However, having a representative in Russia brings certain benefits: to say least, it allows to avoid the extended service of process (6+ months).
+A foreign plaintiff is free to act through its executive body or another authorized representative.
+However, having a representative in Russia brings certain benefits: to say least, it allows to avoid the extended service of process (+6 months or more).
 The power of attorney shall be signed and sealed by the company.
 The apostille is not formally required unless there are any stamps / notes / signatures or similar by official bodies on the face of it.

 The statement of claim shall set forth the plaintiff’s case in rather detailed narrative, including all the circumstances that give rise to the claim and the legal reasoning behind it (citations of laws).
 The plaintiff shall also file its evidence along with the statement.